Lewis Feild: Career

 Feild competed on the PRCA rodeo circuit throughout his professional rodeo career.
 He was the All-Around World Champion from 1985 to 1987, and the Bareback Riding World Champion from 1985 to 1986 at the NFR.
 He won the NFR All-Around Average from 1986 to 1988.
 He won the NFR Average in Bareback Riding in 1984 and 1986.
 Feild became the first rough-stock cowboy since Larry Mahan to earn all-around world titles since 1973.
 In 1980, he was the PRCA Resistol Rookie of the Year.

 In the years 1981, 1988, and 1991, Feild won the Linderman Award.
 This award is given to the cowboy who works both ends of the arena (this means timed events on one side and rough-stock on the other side) and has the highest earnings.
 Feild was also an established team roper.

 In 1987, Feild took the record for single-season earnings in the bareback bronc event to $114,657.
 In that same year, he also set a new single rodeo earnings record of $75,219.
 He held the record for single-season arena earnings until 1986 until Ty Murray set a new record of $213,771.
 In 1990, Feild was the first rough-stock contestant to win more than $1 million in his career in the PRCA.
 He was the third cowboy to do it at any level.
 Tom Ferguson did it first and Roy Cooper did it second.

 According to many personnel, Feild was a staple at the Ogden Pioneer Days rodeo in Ogden, Utah, for as long as they can remember.
 The committee made him the focus of an opening act which lasted around 10 years up until his death.
 He was such an icon to the rodeo that it inducted him into its Utah Cowboy Hall of Fame.
 It also recognized him as the Utah County honoree for the National Day of the American Cowboy.
 Each of these two honors were awarded to Feild inaugurally in Ogden.

 "Someday, when rodeo people look back at what I've done, I'd like them to say these things: that I rode tough; I could ride with pain and courage; that I was a fierce competitor in the arena, but a quiet, respectable man outside the gate.
 I just want to be remembered as a cowboy," said the soft-spoken champion.
 "That probably says it all."

 Personal life

 He coached the UVSC rodeo team and lived in Elk Ridge, Utah, with his wife Veronica.
-He has three children and thirteen grandchildren.
+They had three children and thirteen grandchildren.